chudkowsky/howcryptoworksbook/Part_01_Bitcoin_Fundamentals.md

 **BRC-20 tokens** are an experimental standard built on this technology, using JSON text inscriptions to signal "deploy," "mint," and "transfer" functions.
 An important limitation is that BRC-20s have no native token logic in consensus.
 Their state is not enforced by the Bitcoin protocol itself but is tracked by off-chain indexers that interpret the inscribed data.

 Relay and mining policies for large inscriptions can vary, affecting inclusion and propagation.

+## Chapter 6: Corporate Bitcoin Treasuries and MicroStrategy

+### The Corporate Treasury Trend

+Beginning in 2020, a handful of public companies allocated portions of corporate cash to Bitcoin as a long‑duration, non‑sovereign monetary asset.
+Motivations included diversification, inflation hedging, and brand alignment with digital‑native finance.
+Adoption has been cyclical and remains limited relative to total corporate cash balances.

+### The MicroStrategy Playbook

+**MicroStrategy** (now Strategy Inc.) has developed a sophisticated financial mechanism that leverages corporate debt markets to accumulate Bitcoin at scale.
+The strategy centers on issuing **convertible senior notes** at exceptionally low interest rates—including $2 billion in 0% bonds and others ranging from 0.625% to 2.25%.

+The key insight is that MicroStrategy's extreme stock volatility (106 implied volatility versus 15 for the S&P 500) makes the embedded **conversion option** in these bonds extraordinarily valuable to institutional investors.
+Hedge funds purchase the bonds while simultaneously shorting the stock, profiting from price movements through **gamma trading** strategies.

+This creates a self-reinforcing cycle: bond proceeds fund Bitcoin purchases → Bitcoin holdings increase net asset value → stock price rises → higher volatility makes future convertible issuances even cheaper → cycle repeats.

+### Performance and Risk Profile

+The strategy has delivered exceptional results while maintaining structural protections against liquidation.
+MicroStrategy achieved a **74% Bitcoin yield** in 2024, increasing their Bitcoin per share despite shareholder dilution, and now holds 636,505 Bitcoin worth approximately $46.95 billion.

+**Liquidation risk remains minimal** due to several factors:
+- Convertible bonds are **unsecured senior obligations** with no Bitcoin collateral requirements
+- Maturities are staggered between 2027-2031, providing refinancing flexibility
+- Many bonds are already "in the money" for conversion rather than cash repayment
+- The underlying software business generates sufficient cash flow to cover ~$35 million in annual interest payments
+- Multiple funding mechanisms available, including $21 billion in **at-the-market equity programs**

+### Strategic Risks and Limitations

+The flywheel mechanism faces several critical vulnerabilities:

+**Premium compression** represents the primary threat—if MicroStrategy's stock price converges toward its Bitcoin net asset value, the effectiveness of their accretive dilution strategy diminishes significantly.

+The model exhibits **diminishing returns at scale**: the company required just 2.6 Bitcoin to generate one basis point of yield in 2021 but needed 58 Bitcoin by 2025 for the same result.

+Long-term success depends on three key conditions: Bitcoin maintaining its upward trajectory, MicroStrategy's stock preserving high volatility to attract convertible arbitrageurs, and continued access to capital markets for refinancing operations.
+While these conditions persist, the company appears positioned to continue its Bitcoin accumulation strategy with structural protections against forced liquidation.

+---

 ## Key Takeaways
 - Bitcoin targets self-sovereign money with a fixed 21M cap and disinflationary issuance via halvings.